College of Letters & Science

 Students interested in declaring the undergraduate certificate should contact the Middle East Studies Program office or the undergraduate advisor, Professor Uli Schamiloglu, 262-7141; email@example.com

-For a current list of courses in Middle East studies approved for the undergraduate certificate (including the current status of the core course, taught previously as Langasia 300), see the program website.
+For a current list of courses in Middle East studies approved for the undergraduate certificate, see the program website.